 Click here to immediately sign up with WealthBar and get the following special promotion:

-Dedicated Young and Thrifty readers get their first $20,000 managed by WealthBar for FREE for the first year.
+Dedicated Young and Thrifty readers get their first $15,000 managed by WealthBar for FREE for the first year (with a minimum deposit of 1,000).
 You have 30 days to let your WealthBar advisor know of this offer after signing up.

 Wealthbar bill itself as, “Canada’s only robo advisor pairing the convenience of online investing with the comfort of professional advice.”